Conservators Took Millions From Britney Spears. Will She Ever Get Her Money Back?

 Since 2008, Spears' father, Jamie Spears, has controlled nearly every aspect of her life, from the colour of her kitchen cabinets to the people she dates and befriends.
 After a bombshell hearing on June 23, in which Spears testified that she'd been forced to take lithium and keep in an IUD, her case gained traction — and on July 19, she was finally allowed to hire her own lawyer, Mathew Rosengart, who says he is "aggressively" pushing to remove Jamie from her conservatorship.
 She was also recently given permission to drive.

 "She is ecstatic and beyond grateful for all the help she is receiving right now," a source told People on Wednesday.
-But even with all these strides, Jamie has taken a large portion of money from Spears' $60 million (£43.6 million) estate to act as her conservator.
+But even with all these strides, Jamie has taken a large portion of money from Spears' $60 million ($AU 81.5 million) estate to act as her conservator.

 Advertisement